-During fiscal year 2020, each Director who was not an officer of the Company ("Non-Employee Director") earned an annual retainer in the amount of \$100,000.
-In addition, the Chairperson (David A.B.
-Brown), Vice Chairperson (Tariq Osman), Audit Committee Chairperson (John Piecuch), and Compensation Committee Chairperson (Brian Hodges) received an additional retainer of \$50,000 for these services (for a total retainer of \$150,000).
-This is the only compensation paid to our Directors and no other material arrangements are present.
+During fiscal year 2021, each Director who was not an officer of the Company ("Non-Employee Director") earned an annual retainer in the amount of \$100,000, prorated for time served.
+In addition, the Chairperson (Howard D. Morgan), Vice Chairperson / Compensation Committee Chairperson (Brian Hodges) and Audit Committee Chairperson (John Piecuch) received an additional retainer of \$50,000 for these services (for a total retainer of \$150,000).
+In addition, in recognition of their prior service on the Company's Board of Directors, the departing directors, Messrs.
+Brown, Osman, and Homme, each earned \$100,000 during fiscal 2021.
+No future payments will be made to these individuals.
+The compensation reflected in the table below is the only compensation paid to our Directors and no other material arrangements are present.

-The following table sets forth information regarding the compensation of the Company's Non-Employee Directors for the fiscal year enderOctober 31, 2020.
+The following table sets forth information regarding the compensation of the Company's Non-Employee Directors for the fiscal year endedOctober 31, 2021.
 The two Directors (Messrs.
 Young and Humphries) who are executive officers receive no compensation for serving as Directors in addition to their compensation received as executive officers.